 A rash is a rash is a rash, right?
 Not quite!
-The target-shaped spots of erythema multiforme may be unlike any other rash you've ever seen.
+The target-shaped spots of erythema multiforme might be unlike any other rash you've ever seen.

 About Erythema Multiforme

 The rash usually begins on the arms, hands, legs, and feet, but you might also find it on the face, neck, and body.
-It also can affect the lips and inside the mouth.
+In more severe cases (called erythema multiforme major), it also can affect the lips and inside of the mouth.

 One of the characteristics of an erythema multiforme rash is that it develops on both sides of the body.
-So a kid who gets it on one leg will probably get it on the other leg too.
-Kids will typically complain that the rash itches and may even burn.
-As the rash goes away, it may turn a brownish color.
+So a kid who gets it on one leg probably will get it on the other leg too.
+Kids usually complain that the rash itches and may even burn.
+As the rash goes away, it can turn a brownish color.

-The rash, which usually develops quickly, may be the only sign that a child has the condition.
-However, sometimes kids may also feel tired or have:
+The rash, which usually develops quickly, might be the only sign that a child has the condition.
+However, sometimes kids also may feel tired or have:

 - mouth sores or blisters